 - Expand your own resourcefulness to increase your engagement

-- Help you overcome
+- Help you overcome crisis

 - Get back your vitalness